-Devils Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Devils Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Devils Lake is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Devils Lake who work in sales jobs (13.08%), office and administrative support (11.77%), and management occupations (10.06%).
+There are especially a lot of people living in Devils Lake who work in sales jobs (14.40%), office and administrative support (11.14%), and management occupations (10.48%).

-The education level of Devils Lake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.73% of adults 25 and older in Devils Lake have a college degree.
+In terms of college education, Devils Lake is nearly on par with the US average for all cities of 21.84%: 19.84% of adults 25 and older in Devils Lake have a bachelor's degree or advanced degree.

 Devils Lake is a somewhat ethnically-diverse city.
 The people who call Devils Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Devils Lake residents report their race to be White, followed by Native American.
 Important ancestries of people in Devils Lake include Norwegian, Irish, French , and Swedish.

 The most common language spoken in Devils Lake is English.
 Other important languages spoken here include German and Scandinavian languages.